Amruta Patil

-Career

-Born in 1979, Patil spent her childhood in Goa.
+Background

+Amruta Patil was raised in Goa, where her father served in the Indian Navy.
 She has a BFA degree from Goa College of Art (1999), and Master of Fine Arts degree from Tufts University, School of the Museum of Fine Arts in Boston (2004).

+Early career

-She worked as a copywriter at Enterprise Nexus (Mumbai) in 1999-2000.
+Amruta Patil worked as a copywriter at Enterprise Nexus (Mumbai) in 1999-2000.
 She was the co-founder and editor of the quarterly magazine, 'Mindfields' (2007-2012).
 She was awarded a TED Fellowship in 2009.

+Graphic Novels

-Her debut graphic novel, Kari, commissioned and published by VK Karthika at HarperCollins India, explored themes of sexuality, friendship and death; and heralded Patil as India's first female graphic novelist.
+Amruta Patil's debut graphic novel, Kari (2008), commissioned and published by VK Karthika at HarperCollins India, explored themes of sexuality, friendship, and death; and heralded Patil as India's first female graphic novelist.
+A self proclaimed "oddball" who grew up in a small town without much exposure to comics culture, Patil has spoken about her autodidactic process and evolving style.
+Kari has been the subject of various academic dissertations.

-Her two subsequent graphic novels Adi Parva: Churning of the Ocean and Sauptik: Blood and Flowers make up the Parva duology which retells stories from the Mahabharata from the viewpoint of the narrators (sutradhar) Ganga and Ashwatthama respectively.
+Her two subsequent graphic novels Adi Parva: Churning of the Ocean (2012) and Sauptik: Blood and Flowers (2016) form the Parva Duology which retells stories from the Mahabharata from the viewpoint of the outlier narrators (sutradhar) Ganga and Ashwatthama respectively.
 Speaking about these two novels, she talks about her decision to choose the two above-mentioned narrators because of their peripheral role in traditional retellings of the lore.
 The importance of the sutradhar has been reiterated - as a "way of bringing the stories closer to the present."

-Her work has been translated in French and Italian.
+Her work has been translated into French and Italian.

+In 2009, Patil became the first Indian artist-in-residence at Maison des Auteurs in Angoulême, France, where she lived and worked for nearly a decade, participating in the city’s comics and visual arts community.

-Her collaborative project with mythologist Devdutt Pattanaik - a graphic novel, Aranyaka: Book of the Forest - was published by Westland in October 2019.
+Her fourth graphic novel - Aranyaka - came about after conversations with her friend, the mythologist Devdutt Pattanaik.
+Aranyaka was first published by Westland in 2019, and then by HarperCollins India in 2023.

+After a decade-long association with "comic book capital" Angoulême (France) and La Maison des Auteurs, a juried residency for comic book auteurs, Patil relocated to India in 2019.